ranocha/Julia_User_Group_Mainz/2024-11-28__VSCode_SSH/README.md

 julia> using Pluto
 julia> Pluto.run(port=1235)
 ```
-Now, you can access the pluto notebook session that we started on `apollo` by running the following on your terminal
+This command will show you a link like `http://localhost:1235/?secret=....`.
+Keep that link and do not close this julia session.
+Open another terminal tab on your local computer.
+You can access the pluto notebook session that we started on `apollo` by running the following on your terminal
 ```shell
 ssh -L 1235:localhost:1235 julia24@apollo.geo.uni-mainz.de
 ```
+Now, you can access the link that you saved earlier.